Home » Retail DIsplay » Moody and Creative Market Retail Display at The Nada Farm Sale May 2010

 A moody and creative market retail display features a dessert table with cakes, pastries, candles, and a chalkboard menu set before draped fabric and string lights at an indoor event.

-a french patisserie,
+as a french patisserie,

 A glass display case with assorted desserts is draped in pink fabric, showcasing a moody and creative market retail display topped with a decorative mannequin in a gown.
 Soft white fabric hangs elegantly in the background.